cs640-fall20205/joins-activity-mmmshr/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+     All customers are inculded in the result.

 2. Which orders are not included in the result?
+     All orders are inculded in the result.

 3. When is a row included?
+    All rows of both the tables are included.

 4. What is the meaning of FULL JOIN?
+    It returns all rows from both tables and when a row from one table has no match in the other, the missing side is filled with NULL.
 ---

 ## Model 6